 A dissertation defense should be a stimulating experience.
 Prepare a 45-minute digital presentation that succinctly summarizes your dissertation (illustrations are encouraged).
 Feel free to invite friends and family to your public presentation.
 The public lecture is followed by a closed-door (committee and you only) exam generally lasting 1-2 hours.
 When scheduling locations for your defense, be aware that you need to reserve a place for the public portion of the defense (a larger room) and a place for the 'closed' portion of the defense (a small, private room).
-To schedule a large classroom, contact Catherine Lehman (cml@email.arizona.edu; 520-621-6298; Haury 210); note that classroom scheduling requests require at least seven working days advance notice to obtain approval.
+To schedule a large classroom, contact Perlana Howard, Haury 210); note that classroom scheduling requests require at least seven working days advance notice to obtain approval.